New World Screwworm Threat

 Distillery Launches Initiative

 BARDSTOWN, Ky.
 (May 6, 2025) – Heaven Hill Distillery, America’s largest family-owned and operated distillery launches initiative call Family Farm First.
-Heaven Hill Grain to Glass is committed to celebrating and supporting the hardworking and passionate farm families who provide the high-quality ingredients essential to both America’s food supply and its finest whiskeys.
+Heaven Hill Grain to Glass is committing to celebrating and supporting the hardworking and passionate farm families who provide the high-quality ingredients essential to both America’s food supply and its finest whiskeys.

 This milestone moment coincides with the release of the highly anticipated Second Edition of Heaven Hill Grain to Glass Kentucky Straight Bourbon Whiskey.
 This small-batch bourbon represents the next chapter in a story that begins with the seed and ends in the glass, highlighting Heaven Hill’s deep-rooted commitment to family, quality and craft.

 Each annual edition of Heaven Hill Grain to Glass features a unique corn seed varietal, chosen in collaboration with Beck’s Hybrids to grow well in the soils of Central Kentucky.
-The 2025 release features corn seed varietal Beck’s 6225, and was grown by family-owned Peterson Farms on one of two sites in Nelson County, Kentucky.
+The 2025 release features corn seed varietal Beck’s 6225, and was grown by family Peterson Farms on one of two sites in Nelson County, Kentucky.
 Made up of 52% corn, 35% rye and 13% malt, this unique mashbill, with a higher secondary grain content than Heaven Hill Distillery’s traditional bourbon recipe, was aged for six years at Heaven Hill’s Cox’s Creek rickhouse site.
 Non-chill filtered and bottled at barrel strength, the result is a 105 proof, richly layered spirit that showcases the integrity of family-farm-grown ingredients and the craftsmanship of Heaven Hill Distillery.

 “In 2017, we embarked on a journey to create a one-of-a-kind Grain to Glass Whiskey by partnering with family-owned seed companies and farms,” said Max Shapira, Executive Chairman of Heaven Hill Brands.
 “These innovative mash bills feature hand-selected, unique grain varieties grown locally by Kentucky family farms.
 Heaven Hill Grain to Glass is a testament to the important legacy of family farmers, who are the lifeblood of our country.”